top of page

 This may include helping people with:

-• Speech – clarity, pronunciation, fluency, or voice problems
+• Speech – clarity, articulation, fluency.

-• Language – understanding and using words, grammar, and sentences
+• Language – understanding and using words, grammar, and sentences.

-• Swallowing – managing difficulties eating and drinking safely (also called dysphagia)
+• Swallowing – managing difficulties eating and drinking safely (also called dysphagia).

 Speech pathology isn’t just about “talking better”, it’s about empowering people to connect, express themselves, and enjoy life without the barriers that communication or swallowing problems can create.